Knowledge Hub

 • Where a pre-pack is used to purposely evade liability for a defined benefit pension scheme, anyone associated with the insolvent company, including directors, may be required to contribute to the scheme.

-Creditors’ rights in a pre-pack situation
+Creditors’ rights in a pre-pack administration

 Employees